 - In the governing documents for the Covered Assets, Adjuvant established a Social Impact Committee (SIC) to provide governance oversight of its investment decision-making, performance, and operations with respect to the strategic impact objectives outlined in Principle 1. - The SIC is comprised of Adjuvant LPs with expertise in impact investing and public health. - The SIC reviews investments and subsequent disbursements approved by the Adjuvant's Investment Committee to evaluate whether the investment or subsequent disbursement furthers Adjuvant's strategic impact objectives and complies with the Program Related Investment (PRI) Requirements as outlined in the governing documents for the Covered Assets. - The SIC has the authority to veto investments or subsequent disbursements that it believes do not further Adjuvant's strategic impact objectives or comply with the PRI requirements. - When Adjuvant is actively deploying capital, the SIC meets on a regular basis for governance sessions to review potential investments and/or subsequent disbursements and also on an ad hoc basis for advisory sessions as needed.
-In governance sessions, Adjuvant represents to the SIC that the proposed investment or disbursement advances its strategic impact objectives and does not violate the PRI Requirements using a standardized SIC governance checklist and supporting documentation/analysis. - In advisory sessions, Adjuvant provides a draft of its detailed impact due diligence findings (organized in a deck using the systematic approach discussed under Principle 4) and solicits input from the SIC on how to maximize impact potential and minimize impact risk. - Annually, Adjuvant reports on impact performance by outlining portfolio company progress against the various Adjuvant Global Access Commitments (see below) that increase the likelihood that the technologies under development reach Adjuvant target populations.
-Adjuvant also reports annually on portfolio company compliance with ESG and PRI requirements so that any issues can be identified and addressed. - Currently, Adjuvant does not have any staff incentives that are tied to impact alone but will consider such incentive structures as best practices emerge.
+In governance sessions, Adjuvant represents to the SIC that the proposed investment or disbursement advances its strategic impact objectives and does not violate the PRI Requirements using a standardized SIC governance checklist and supporting documentation/analysis. - In advisory sessions, Adjuvant provides a draft of its detailed impact due diligence findings (organized in a deck using the systematic approach discussed under Principle 4) and solicits input from the SIC on how to maximize impact potential and minimize impact risk.

+- Annually, Adjuvant reports on impact performance by outlining portfolio company progress against the various Adjuvant Global Access Commitments (see below) that increase the likelihood that the technologies under development reach Adjuvant target populations.
+Adjuvant also reports annually on portfolio company compliance with ESG and PRI requirements so that any issues can be identified and addressed. - Although Adjuvant does not have specific staff incentives that are tied to impact outcomes alone, the team is engaged in numerous impact management activities whose evaluation is included in mid-year and year-end staff reviews.
+Adjuvant will consider introducing additional incentive structures as best practices emerge.